ChrissyBeans/ChrissyBeans/README.md

 ~

 I'm Chrissy, I'm 21, I go by [she](https://en.pronouns.page/@Chrissybeans)//[her](https://pronouns.cc/@Chrispybeans) pronouns.
 Any are probably okay, but I'm not sure yet.
+I'm in a new QPR and god I am on top of the worldd

 ((By the way, there are links to both pronouns.page and pronouns.cc there!))